There are no strangers on the world's horizon

 I was familiar with the tunes of popular songs and dances

-And my talent and beauty made many girl envious.
+And my talent and beauty made many girls envious.

 The young men of the city competed for my favours.